Your feet work tirelessly day in and day out. Often they’re one of the most under-appreciated parts of the human body.

 5. The Achilles tendon is the strongest tendon in the body.

-6. Feet function best in their bare, or natural, state.
+6. Feet function best in their bare or natural state.

 Foot Injuries and Problems